Nicolet College

 If you witness a criminal act, notice someone acting suspiciously, or you feel threatened, call 911 immediately.

-• Stay calm and quietly attempt to signal for help.
-Establish code words in your office to secretly alert others there is a problem.
+• Stay calm and attempt to get help.
+NOTE: Establish code words in your office to secretly alert others there is a problem.

-• Do not challenge the individual.
-If possible, put objects and distance between yourself and the individual.
+• Create distance between yourself and the individual.

 • Do not risk harm to yourself or others.